 Short Takes: Readers are invited to submit a short piece (250-500 words) for Short Takes.
 Each issue will have a Short Takes column.

 The topic is listed below.
 We keep the topics general so you can relate to them as you wish.
-We’re especially interested in hearing about your experiences, but you can include your thoughts, dreams, and ideas.
+We’re especially interested in hearing about your experiences, but you can include your thoughts, dreams, ideas and opinions.
 Humor and irony are always appreciated!

 Short Takes submissions must use the following guidelines to be considered.

-Type SHORT TAKES and the topic and your last name in the subject line.
+Type SHORT TAKES, title of the piece and your last name in the subject line.

 At the top of the first page please enter author’s name, address, telephone, and email address.
-Make sure to include the topic.
+Make sure to include the topic and title of the piece.

 Email your piece as a Word attachment to firstname.lastname@example.org.